 Hunter Thompson: Sure.
 I think a lot of people listening to this really had an interesting moment when 2008 happened.
 I think that we saw the opportunity that was going to be there for people that didn’t lose their shirts, at least; that was definitely a light bulb turning on moment.
 That’s kind of how it was for me.
 Generally speaking, I like to be counter-cyclical, so when everyone’s really concerned about real estate, I jump in… And I’ve been really fortunate in the timing of the market, obviously, but also in the people that I’ve met.
 I built relationships with some of those people in the heart of the real estate collapse; it ended up being that a lot of them ended up being some of the most influential people in the real estate sector, particularly in the state of California, so I’ve been able to develop a network and develop a company ever since starting out as kind of a small family office, going from friends and family, to now we have about 250 investors, and spread across many properties, like you mentioned, so… Happy to talk about this today.

 I think the timing of this conversation is really important.
 You mentioned the sponsors listening up, as well; I think in the conversation there may be some sponsors that start to cringe when we talk about some of the details of passive investment due diligence, but there’s been such a significant paradigm shift that’s taking place in the real estate investment sector.
-So many people have access to deals, and the amazing run-up we’ve had in the last ten years, people have been able to invest passively in real estate, particularly since the Jobs Act – they’ve been able to receive incredible results, generally speaking, because of how favorable the market has been.
+So many people have access to deals, and with the amazing run-up we’ve had in the last ten years, people have been able to invest passively in real estate mentor, particularly since the Jobs Act – they’ve been able to receive incredible results, generally speaking, because of how favorable the market has been.
 So I think it’s really important right now for passive investors to take an honest look in the mirror, look at their processes, how they’re making decisions on these investments, so that they can yield similar returns over the next ten years.

 Joe Fairless: Seven parts of due diligence process – what’s number one?